 Crimps are a type of connector that is most commonly used for power cables.
 These terminals have a cover over them to make sure there is no dust or other foreign objects inside the terminal which could damage it and cause a short circuit.
 These kinds of wire connectors use nylon clamps on the crimp side so that they can be inserted into wire jackets without damaging them.

 Solder terminals are also sometimes referred to as melt connectors.
 These terminals have a metal flange on the end which usually covers the whole connector.
-These terminals are usually used in power applications and they can be used in both crimp or solder bulkhead connectors.
+These terminals are usually used in power applications and they can be used in both crimp, solder bulkhead connectors or solder wire connectors.

 There are many different types of bulkhead connectors.
 The most common type is the shell and it is used for connections made in power applications.
 Some shell and crimp bulkhead connectors are used for surge and lightning protection.
 Bulkheads usually enclose a wider area than the insulator is large enough, so to achieve the right amount of spacing, they will engage a secondary shell or cap to cover up their connector.